gwinnem/vue-dashboard-layout/README.md

 * Refactor code in vue files and introduce Pinia store, for storing and sharing state.
 * Register domain vue-dashboard-layout and find hosting.
 * Create properly styled documentation on new website.
-* Create advanced examples on new website.
+* Create advanced examples on new website using Quasar and element-plus.

 ## New issues: